 The Early Years team believes that play is the primary vehicle for a child’s learning and development, and so we most often see technology being used opportunistically at SFS to facilitate vocabulary and math games, singing, storytelling, and dancing.
 In an inquiry-based and collaborative environment such as ours, children gain a greater understanding as they learn to self-find information and communicate with peers and family.

-SFS provides homeroom sets of school-owned iPads in the Elementary School and British School Key Stage 1&2.
-From each homeroom set the teacher will assign a device to each student for their individual use throughout the school year.
-These iPads are for on-campus use only, though exceptions are allowed at the higher ES and KS 2 grade levels to bring devices home for special media or exhibition projects.
+SFS provides a school-owned iPad to students in the Elementary School (Grades K-5) and British School Key Stages 1&2 (Years 1-6).
+These iPads are for on-campus curricular use only, though exceptions are allowed at the higher grades for homeroom teachers to send devices home for work on special projects.
 All students will need to supply their own pair of inexpensive wired headphones/earbuds (built-in mic version recommended) to use and keep at school.
-To support homework, every student needs access to a computer or tablet at home.
+To support homework and virtual learning days, every student needs access to a computer or tablet at home.
 We recommend that your home device for Grades 4/5 and Years 5/6 students has a physical keyboard to support longer writing assignments.

 Frequently Asked Questions